AkamisGJ/Dedale/Assets/Plugins/Sisus/Hierarchy Folders/Readme.txt

 ### Thank You!
-Thank you for purchasing Power Tools: Hierarchy Folders!
+Thank you for purchasing Hierarchy Folders!
 I hope you will find it very useful.
 If you like the asset, please consider rating it in the Unity Asset Store.

-### Power Tools: Hierarchy Folders
+### Hierarchy Folders
 A hierarchy folder is an editor-only GameObject meant to help in organizing the GameObjects in your scenes.

 ### Quick Start Guide
+You can organize your hierarchy by grouping GameObjects under hierarchy folders.

 Use the menu item "*GameObject > Hierarchy Folder*" to add new hierarchy folders to the active scene.

-Organize your hierarchy by grouping GameObjects under hierarchy folders.
+If you select two or more GameObjects in the Hierarchy window and then use this menu item, the selected GameObjects will be placed under the newly created hierarchy folder.

 You can also nest hierarchy folders under other hierarchy folders.